Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 • Who has authority to sell?

-• Does the estate need attorney or probate guidance?
+• Does the estate need legal or probate guidance?

 • Should we make repairs before selling?